 As noted earlier the latest available census data on the number of handicapped and disabled is 1970 and the data includes only ages 16-64 and noninstitutionalized individuals.
 The 1973 figures of handicapped and disabled were provided to the State Department of Highways and Public Transportation by the Texas Rehabilitation Commission.
-From this data projections of the number of handicapped were made for 1975 and 1980.
+From these two years we then projected the number of handicapped for 1975 and 1980.